LukaszNowakPL/react-bootstrap-tools/README.md

   - `addAlert` for managing addition of an alert
   - `dismissAlert` for managing dismissal of an alert
 - `Avatar` to show user avatar
+- `FormData` to show or allow to edit portion of textual data

 For more info about each component please refer to it's `readme.md` file.